 In picking a life partner it could be said that you should never marry someone you can’t stand being divorced from.
 For so many reasons, this rings true.
-By utilizing legal documents, such as a premarital agreement, parties to a marriage can help define each person’s expectations in the event of marital discord.
+By utilizing legal documents, such as a premarital agreement, parties to a marriage can help define each person’s expectations surrounding marital property in the event of marital discord.

 Timing is everything.

-Premarital agreements in Nebraska are governed by the Uniform Premarital Agreement Act.
-Most importantly, a premarital agreement by definition is a contract entered into by prospective spouses in contemplation of marriage and to be effective on upon marriage.
 As recently as 2016, the Nebraska Supreme Court reaffirmed the court’s position that Nebraska law does not allow postnuptial agreements unless such agreements are concurrent with a separation or divorce.
 All of this is to say that, if you are considering a premarital agreement, it has to be made before the wedding.

 A word to the wise?
 Give yourself and your partner more than a few days to consider the document.
-Allowing ample time to generate a document that suits both parties’ needs will increase the likelihood of success by its terms, and allow for full, open and honest communication for everyone involved.
+Allowing ample time to generate a document that suits both parties’ needs will increase the likelihood of success by its terms and allow for full, open and honest communication for everyone involved.

-Not just for divorce.
+Premarital agreements are not just for divorce.

 This article should not be construed as legal advice.
 Situations are different and it’s impossible to provide legal advice for every situation without knowing the individual facts.